bnpannell/MEIS_Methodology/README.md

 - sus_dhs_mult:
   - Accepted values: the multiplier for calculating the number of national suppressed federal employees in the given study region in decimal format.
     - Example: .142
+- acs:
+  - Accepted values: the properly formatted name (in "") of the file containing needed ACS data after downloading and renaming.
+    - Example: "2019_ACS.xlsx"
+- dod_shares:
+  - Accepted values: the properly formatted name (in "") of the file containing data for the % of each county that is in each Congressional District for the study state.
+    - Example: "DOD_County_Shares.xlsx"
+- fed_prop:
+  - Accepted values: the properly formatted name (in "") of the file containing needed federal data after downloading and renaming.
+    - Example: "fed_prop_2021.csv"

 ### obtain_usaspending.R Parameters
 With the exception of 'tier_name,' variables under "Required" MUST have an accepted value entry or the USAspending API will not run.